matthewjohnson42/sentiment-analysis-service/README.md

 # sentiment-analyis-service

-A web service that is used for exposing sentiment analysis functionality via HTTP requests.
+A web service providing sentiment analysis functions.

 ### This repository is archived.